pnicto/CSF214-Assignment-1/md_docs/Analysis.md

 ### Gprof profiling

-Preferably view the following data as a txt file for convenience they are [linked](https://pastebin.com/3PNDXPVD) for ease of access.
+Preferably view the following data as a txt file for convenience they are [linked](https://pastebin.com/3PNDXPVD) for ease of access and complete log.

 We have represented the data for functions we have created/used, removing the ones which are related to the C++ API.
+As for call graphs accounting the length of the log we couldn't show all of it.

 #### Flat Profile